-The decision made by way of the external review process will be accepted as final.
-You have the right to look at and get copies of records and criteria that Blue Cross and Blue Shield has and that are relevant to your appeal or grievance .
-These copies will be free of charge.
+The decision n made by way of the external rev view process will be accept ed as final.
+You have the relevant right to look at annt to your appea nd get copies of the copies of of records and These copies criteria that E will be free o Blue Cross and of charge.
+Blue Shield has a and